 The Flint Hills of Kansas and the Osage Hills of northern Oklahoma are the last substantial contiguous stand of tallgrass prairie in North America, and one of the world’s most endangered ecosystems.

-This is about the last 4% of prairie remaining in North America.
-While most prairie has been turned into productive farmland, the rocky uplands made this part of the prairie difficult to plow.
+The Flint Hills represent the last 4% of prairie remaining in North America.
+While most prairie has been turned into productive farmland, the rocky uplands within our region made this part of the prairie difficult to plow.
 With the arrival of the Texas cattle drives in the 1860s, the Flint Hills became a principal grazing region.
 Since that time, the ranching heritage of this region has preserved the tallgrass in its natural state in many areas.